yonix06/npmhome/README.md

 ## Info

-Automagically create a home page for your NPM proxy hosts!
+Self-hosted and fully automated dashboard for your NPM proxy hosts!

 ## Instructions